'Obamacare' survives: Supreme Court dismisses big challenge - WTMJ

 Associated Press

-WASHINGTON (AP) — The Supreme Court preserved insurance coverage for millions of Americans Thursday, rejecting the third major challenge to the national health care law known as “Obamacare.”
+WASHINGTON (AP) — The Supreme Court, though increasingly conservative in makeup, rejected the latest major Republican-led effort to kill the national health care law known as “Obamacare” on Thursday, preserving insurance coverage for millions of Americans.

-The justices, by a 7-2 vote, left the entire Affordable Care Act intact in ruling that Texas, other Republican-led states and two individuals had no right to bring their lawsuit in federal court.
-The Biden administration says 31 million people have health insurance because of the law.
+The The justices, by a 7-2 vote, left the entire Affordable Care Act intact in ruling that Texas, other GOP-led states and two individuals had no right to bring their lawsuit in federal court.
+The Biden administration says 31 million people have health insurance because of the law, which also survived two earlier challenges in the Supreme Court.

-“The Affordable Care Act remains the law of the land,” President Joe Biden said, saluting the ruling and calling for building on the health-care law that was enacted when he was vice president.
+“The Affordable Care Act remains the law of the land,” President Joe Biden, said, celebrating the ruling.
+He called for building further on the law that was enacted in 2010 when he was vice president.

 Also left in place is the law’s now-toothless requirement that people have health insurance or pay a penalty.
 Congress rendered that provision irrelevant in 2017 when it reduced the penalty to zero.

 The elimination of the penalty had become the hook that Texas and other GOP-led states, as well as the Trump administration, used to attack the entire law.
-They argued that without the mandate, a pillar of the law when it was passed in 2010, the rest of the law should fall, too.
+They argued that without the mandate, a pillar of the law when it was passed, the rest of the law should fall, too.

-And with a more conservative Supreme Court that includes three Trump appointees, opponents of Obamacare hoped a majority of the justices would finally kill off the law they have been fighting for more than a decade.
+And with a Supreme Court that includes three appointees of former President Donald Trump, opponents of “Obamacare” hoped a majority of the justices would finally kill the law they have been fighting for more than a decade.

 But the third major attack on the law at the Supreme Court ended the way the first two did, with a majority of the court rebuffing efforts to gut the law or get rid of it altogether.

-Trump’s three appointees to the Supreme Court — Justices Amy Coney Barrett, Neil Gorsuch and Brett Kavanaugh — split their votes.
+Trump’s appointees — Justices Amy Coney Barrett, Neil Gorsuch and Brett Kavanaugh — split their votes.
 Kavanaugh and Barrett joined the majority.
 Gorsuch was in dissent, signing on to an opinion from Justice Samuel Alito.

 Justice Stephen Breyer wrote for the court that the states and people who filed a federal lawsuit “have failed to show that they have standing to attack as unconstitutional the Act’s minimum essential coverage provision.”